mickymacirl/rathmackneecastle/README.md

 ## Funcational Testing
 ## Validator Testing
 ## Deployment
+### Version Control
+Both Visual Studio code editor and GitPod were used to created this site and then pushed to the GitHub remote repository named ‘rathmackneecastle’.
+The following commands were used to push code to the remote repository:
+1. git add . was used to stage all files for commit changes
+2. git commit -m “commit message” was used to add the changes to the local repository for upload during a push
+3. git push was used to push all local changes to the remote repository on GitHub.

 ## Credits
 ### Markdown Language
 * Used syntax from Markdown Guide https://www.markdownguide.org/basic-syntax/#headings